akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 https://hopeful-franklin-f7fc17.netlify.app

 ## Running Locally (with Ganache GUI)
-### Note: These steps setup a new ProducerFactory contract and run
 ### Setting up the repo
 1. Clone the repo by running `git clone https://github.com/akhoshrozeh/blockchain-developer-bootcamp-final-project.git`
 2. Use `Node 12.19.0`